1.0 Privacy Commitment

 Telephone: 1300 554 474 (toll free within Australia)

-Collection of personal information from a tenant in an Ingenia community allows Ingenia to make leasing arrangements, collect rent, communicate with tenants as well as complete other associated documents.
+Collection of personal information from a tenant in an Ingenia community allows Ingenia to make decisions on suitability of tenants for the community, leasing arrangements, collect rent, communicate with tenants as well as complete other associated documents.

 5.3 Residents Receiving Assistance to Access Care Services

 Collection of personal or sensitive information including information about the health and wellbeing of a resident receiving assistance to access care services is necessary to manage relationships with our care recipients.
 It also allows Ingenia to assist in facilitating the services required, to communicate with residents, notify them about additional services and to comply with applicable laws.
 The type of information collected will be dependent on the services that the recipient requests or requires.

 Ingenia collects information necessary to undertake its employment processes, comply with industrial legislation and taxation requirements, promptly pay salaries and wages, properly manage its business, and in the event of an accident or emergency contact a next of kin.

 Ingenia maintains a personnel file for each employee to assist in the management of employees and the operation of its business.
 This file contains a copy of the employee’s employment application, employment contract, most recent performance appraisals and any formal counseling and disciplinary documents.
 Other records associated with the administration of payroll and other employment matters may also be included in the file.